 Hookworms, roundworms, and whipworms are the most common causes of bloody diarrhea in dogs.
 Coccidia is also a frequent cause of the same disorder.

-Parvovirus is not that rare in puppies, especially Dobermans, Rottweilers, and German Shepherds, and often causes bloody stool.
+Parvovirus is rare in puppies, especially Dobermans, Rottweilers, and German Shepherds, and often causes bloody stool.
 Since it is a highly fatal disease, visiting the vet immediately is obligatory.

-Sometimes, the dog may ingest a sharp object such as bone or stick, which can scrape the lining of their intestines or rectum.
+Sometimes, the dog may ingest a sharp object such as bone or stick, which can scrape their intestines or rectum lining.
 As a result, some blood will occur in the stools.

 If the polyp is present in the dog's rectum, well-formed stools may pass over it and cause the occurrence of fresh blood on the feces' surface.